frank47ltt/MARL_Robustness/README.md

 - other important output info can be found in `runner.py` under function `evaluate()`

 ## Detection Model
-- please follow the pdf thesis in the folder
+- please follow the "Anomalous behavior detection in c-MARL.pdf" in the folder